-Empirical literature has consistently displayed a keen interest in understanding the socio-economic factors that propel individuals toward self-employment.
+Empirical literature has consistently displayed a keen interest in understanding the socio-economic factors that propel individuals towards self-employment.
 In a study by Mengesha (2020), which explored the determinants of entrepreneurial intention among graduate students in Ethiopia using an explanatory research design, it was revealed that a family business background exerted a positive influence on the entrepreneurial intentions of graduating students.
 Similar findings were reported by Mwita (2019) in Tanzania.
-Additionally, Faloye (2018) conducted research among fresh graduates in Nigeria, investigating the key determinants of entrepreneurship intentions.
-This study emphasized the significant impact of familial, peer, and mentor influence on entrepreneurial intention.
+Additionally, Faloye (2018) conducted research among fresh graduates in Nigeria, investigating the key determinants of entrepreneurship intentions and the connection between entrepreneurship attitudes and business ownership intentions.
+This study emphasized the significant impact of familial, peer, and mentor influences on entrepreneurial intention.

 While research examining the impact of financial resources on self-employment remains limited, some studies have sought to elucidate the importance of financial access in initiating successful businesses.
 Matli and Ngoepe (2021) conducted research in South Africa, focusing on the life situations and experiences of individuals classified as NEET (Not in Education, Employment, or Training).
-Their findings revealed that the absence of financial support hampers ay NEET individuals, perpetuating their vulnerability and hindering their efforts to transition out of this status.
+Their findings revealed that the absence of financial support hampers at NEET individuals, perpetuating their vulnerability and hindering their efforts to transition out of this status.
 In the United Kingdom, Atherton and Wu (2018) analysed whether an entrepreneur's personal capital positively or negatively affected outcomes in self-employment.
 Their results indicated that entrepreneurs with higher levels of personal capital tended to enjoy higher incomes, whereas those with lower levels of personal capital were more likely to experience negative returns from self-employment, often perceiving it as self-exploitation.